vectordotdev/vector/docs/usage/configuration/sinks/elasticsearch.md

   # REQUIRED - General

   # The component type
-  type = "elasticsearch" # one of: elasticsearch
+  type = "elasticsearch" # must be: elasticsearch

   # A list of upstream source for more info.
   inputs = ["my-source-id"]